DataDog/documentation/content/en/serverless/installation/nodejs.md

 {{% /tab %}}
 {{% tab "Datadog CLI" %}}

-<div class="alert alert-warning">This service is in public beta.
-If you have any feedback, contact <a href="/help">Datadog support</a>.</div>

-Use the Datadog CLI to set up instrumentation on your Lambda functions in your CI/CD pipelines.
-The CLI command automatically adds the Datadog Lambda Library to your functions using Lambda Layers, and configures your functions to send metrics, traces, and logs to Datadog.
+Use the Datadog CLI to set up instrumentation on your Lambda functions in your CI/CD pipelines or from your local command-line interface.
+The CLI command automatically adds the Datadog Lambda library and extension to your functions using Lambda Layers, and configures your functions to send metrics, traces, and logs to Datadog.

 ### Install